NeatapticTS

 Goal Best place to start

-Read the architecture from the source side src/README.md
+Read the library architecture from the source side src/README.md

 Study the strongest end-to-end example examples/flappy_bird/README.md